karldyson/draft-dyson-primary-zonefile-initialisation/draft-dyson-primary-zonefile-initialisation.md

 The "name" parameter MUST be present, and contains the hostname of the nameserver as it is intended to appear in the corresponding NS record's RDATA in the zone's master file.
 See also {{generalBehaviourSection}}.

-The value of the "name" parameter MUST be compliant with {{RFC1035}} Section 3.3.11.
+The value of the "name" parameter MUST be compliant with "Domain Names - Implementation and Specification" ({{RFC1035}}) Section 3.3.11.

 An ns property record that does not contain a "name" parameter consistutes a broken catalog zone.